 Representation in and of Transitional Justice: Cambodia and Beyond

-On 26 and 27 April 2018, the University of Liverpool School of Law and Social Justice’s Critical Approaches to International Critical Law (CAICL) research cluster will host a workshop on representation and transitional justice.
-This workshop will explore questions of aesthetics as they relate to transitional justice in both the specific context of Cambodia and more generally in post-conflict societies.
+On 26 and 27 April 2018, the University of Liverpool School of Law and Social Justice’s Critical Approaches to International Critical Law (CAICL) research cluster hosted a workshop on representation and transitional justice.
+This workshop explored questions of aesthetics as they relate to transitional justice in both the specific context of Cambodia and more generally in post-conflict societies.

-In this two-day workshop, we aim to analyse, and critique, representations of conflict and post-conflict from an inter-disciplinary perspective.
-In particular, we are interested in the ethics of representation, whether this is restricted and informed by a disciplinary perspective or by cross-disciplinary concerns.
+In this two-day workshop, participants analysed, and critiqued, representations of conflict and post-conflict from an inter-disciplinary perspective.
+In particular, utilizing images provided by participants, the group explored the ethics of representation, whether this is restricted and informed by a disciplinary perspective or by cross-disciplinary concerns.

 - How do Law and Art construct notions of victims of conflict?